confidential-containers/td-shim/doc/tdshim_spec.md

 report the unaccepted memory via TD HOB.
 The unaccepted memory should be reported as TD Resource HOB with type: EFI_RESOURCE_SYSTEM_MEMORY and attribute:
 EFI_RESOURCE_ATTRIBUTE_PRESENT | EFI_RESOURCE_ATTRIBUTE_INITIALIZED |EFI_RESOURCE_ATTRIBUTE_UNACCEPTED.
-The private memory information is optional, because the TD Shim can get the information from metadata directly.
+The accepted memory information is optional, because the TD Shim can get the information from metadata directly.
+The TD Shim shall always consume the data from metadata, to ensure that the TD Shim will not accept the already accepted data again.

 If TD Shim reports the PermMem section in metadata, then the VMM does not need report unaccepted memory via TD HOB.
 If nothing else should be reported, then